 A claim is an assertion of fact or a demand for compensation or damages, submitted to a court or hearing.

-A class action is legal action initiated by a group of individuals, against the same party for the same reasons.
+A class action is a legal action initiated by a group of individuals, against the same party for the same reasons.
 It is sometimes called a multi-plaintiff action.

 Codification is the process of writing common law principles and precedents into legislation.
 This is done to clarify, strengthen or place them beyond the reach of further precedents.